shakelab/cymseed3/README.md

  ## Acknowledgements

- `cymseed3` uses the `libmseed` library for handling MiniSEED files.
-Special thanks to the contributors of `libmseed` for providing a robust library for seismic data processing.
+ `cymseed3` uses the `libmseed` library for handling MiniSEED files (https://github.com/EarthScope/libmseed).
+The `libmseed` library is distributed by Data EarthScope Services (Copyright (C) 2024 Chad Trabant) under the Apache License, Version 2.0.
+A copy of the library and its license is included in this package.

  ## Support